 ART (Air Force Reserve Technician)

 An ART is an Air Force Reserve Technician.
 As an ART, you would be a dual status.
 A dual status is when you are considered both a civilian employee and military member.
 During the week, you would work a typical 40 hour week for your unit as a government service employee.
 You would also have to attend your typical one weekend a month and two weeks a year for Reserve/National Guard duty.
 This is when you would be under a military status.
-As an ART, you will still receive full normal benefits.
+As an ART, you’ll receive a good salary, training and education, the opportunity to travel, and excellent benefits e.g. vacation and sick leave, federal holidays, potential dual retirement annuities, medical, insurance etc..
 There can also be special bonuses that just apply to ART positions.
 As an ART, you are a full time employee working for your unit as well as a military member of that unit.
 Keep in mind you only receive a fraction of credit towards retirement during your civilian and military status.
 Since you are only required to work a certain number of hours, you only receive retirement credit for those hours, which is unlike active duty in which you receive a day for every day you are on active duty status.

 AGR (Active Guard/Reserve Position)